usnistgov/dioptra/docs/source/explanation/components/entrypoints-explanation.rst

 An **entrypoint** is the declarative workflow.
 It specifies which tasks to run, how data flows between them, and what inputs are required to start the process.

-Whether interacting with Dioptra via the Graphical User Interface (GUI) or programmatically via the API, the entrypoint serves as the template.
+Whether interacting with Dioptra via the Graphical User Interface (GUI) or programmatically via the API, the entrypoint serves as a template for running a sequence of tasks.
 It allows the same logic to run repeatedly with different settings.

 An entrypoint is comprised of six distinct components: